What exactly does “acute abdomen” mean?

 What specifically is elliptocytosis?

-A disease that affects the blood that is characterised by red blood cells that have an elliptical shape and possibly results in the breakdown of red blood cells (hemolysis) and anaemia.
+A disease that affects the blood that is characterized by red blood cells that have an elliptical shape and possibly results in the breakdown of red blood cells (hemolysis) and anemia.

 What exactly is the embolism?

 Blockage of a blood vessel caused by a foreign substance or a blood clot that has travelled through the bloodstream and become lodged in a blood vessel, thereby obstructing the blood vessel.

 An organism that is still in the beginning stages of growth and differentiation.
 This stage lasts from the beginning of the third month of pregnancy until fertilization.